Asbestos Exposure Lawyer

 Asbestos Exposure And Its Link To Cancer

 Asbestos exposure can lead to serious, debilitating and often fatal diseases.
-These include mesothelioma, lung cancer, various other cancers, asbestosis and pleural disease.
+These include mesothelioma, lung cancer, asbestosis, and pleural disease, and various other cancers, including but not limited to ovarian, colon/rectal, esophageal, kidney/renal, lymphoma, stomach/gastric, pharyngeal, laryngeal, tongue, tonsil, vocal cord, and bladder.

 Dangerously high levels of asbestos exposure have been found in various occupational settings, including construction sites, shipyards, refineries, factories, steel mills, paper mills, railroads, auto repair shops and mines.
 Potential asbestos exposure can also occur at schools, public buildings and even in your own home if asbestos products are disturbed or become damaged.
 Experts agree that families who have a loved one who works with asbestos outside the family home are at a heightened risk of developing an asbestos-related disease if they assisted with laundry or even greeted that individual each day as they arrived home from work.